msaharan/tinkering_with_asya/merge_actor_mesh_into_asya/implementation.md

 - ResponseGenerator/GuardrailValidator/ExecutionCoordinator: payload mode; preserve existing fields and append new keys.
 Raise exceptions for failures to leverage `asya-error-end`.
 - ResponseAggregator: payload mode; can terminate early by returning `None` to skip happy-end or pass through final payload to crew.
 - EscalationRouter: envelope mode; similar to DecisionRouter but likely rewrites the future route to human handoff and adds `payload["recovery_log"]` entries.

-Deliverable checkpoints

-- Working DecisionRouter handler in Asya envelope mode.
-- Docker image loaded into kind and AsyncActor deployed.
-- Sample SQS message routes through and logs show routing decisions.
-- Playbook above reused to migrate remaining actors one by one.